owen-m1ller/vegetarian_protein_analysis/README.md

 Hence we reject the null hypothesis, suggesting that vegetarian recipes likely contain less protein per calorie than non-vegetarian recipes.
-People nervous about obtaining enough protein throughout their day may therefore need to put in some extra care to get protein from additional sources if relying completely on these online recipes.
+People nervous about obtaining enough protein throughout their day may need to put in some extra care to get protein from additional sources if they are relying completely on these online recipes.